1926 24 Hours of Le Mans: Entries

 France's biggest car-manufacturer, Peugeot, arrived at Le Mans for the first time this year.
-Pre-war it made up nearly half of French production and brought the greatest racing successes.
+Pre-war, it made up nearly half of French production and brought the greatest racing successes.
 The 174 Sport had carried on that trend in the 1920s.
 The big 3.8-litre sleeve-valve engine put out over 110 bhp.
-Two cars were entered for their experienced works drivers André Boillot and Louis Rigal in one and veteran Louis Wagner and Christian Dauvergne in the other.
+Two cars were entered for their experienced works drivers; André Boillot and Louis Rigal in were in one, and veteran Louis Wagner and Christian Dauvergne were in the other.